azsk/AzTS-docs/Control coverage/Feature/VirtualMachineScaleSet.md

 ### Control Spec

 > **Passed:**
-> AAD Extension is present for Linux Virtual Machine Scale Set with provisioning state as succeeded.
+> Entra Id (formerly AAD) Extension is present for Linux Virtual Machine Scale Set with provisioning state as succeeded.
 >
 > **Failed:**
-> AAD Extension is missing or provisioning state is not succeeded.
+> Entra Id (formerly AAD) Extension is missing or provisioning state is not succeeded.
 >
 > **Error:**
 > If Orchestration mode or OS is null or empty.